PET HEALTH

 - Using a harness, sling, or wheelchair for support in the later stages of DM

 A diagnosis of DM can be an overwhelming and emotional time for dog owners.
-Still, something to take comfort in is that the disease is generally not painful for dogs.
+Still, something to take comfort in is that the disease is generally not painful for dogs.1

-How Pet Insurance Can Help After a DM Diagnosis
+How Pet Insurance Can Help With a DM Diagnosis

-MetLife Pet can also help cover the cost of end-of-life care, euthanasia, and grief counseling should you have to make a difficult decision after a DM diagnosis.
+MetLife Pet can also help cover the cost of end-of-life care, euthanasia, and grief counseling8 should you have to make a difficult decision after a DM diagnosis.

 Discover how a MetLife Pet Insurance policy can help you care for your furry friend as you navigate a DM diagnosis and the progression of the disease.